aws-solutions-library-samples/guidance-for-aws-deepracer-event-management/README.md

 Please note: It takes approximately an hour for all of the DREM resources to be deployed.

-1. Create an S3 bucket to act as the source for the codepipeline **_The bucket must have versioning enabled_**
+1. Create an S3 bucket to act as the source for the codepipeline **_The bucket must have versioning enabled_** e.g. drem-pipeline-zip-123456789012-eu-west-1 (replace 123456789012 with your account ID to ensure the name is unique)
 2. Create a Parameter Store key called '/drem/S3RepoBucket' with a string value of the S3 Bucket ARN for the codepipeline source, for example, `arn:aws:s3:::drem-pipeline-zip-123456789012-eu-west-1`
 3. Install build dependencies
 4. Create required build.config (if using Make)